JoyKrishan/JoyKrishan/README.md

 </head>

 I am a Graduate Student (MSc) 🧑‍🎓 currently engaged in software research at the University of Saskatchewan 🏛️.
-My research focuses on enhancing the software maintenance life cycle through reducing code clones, predicting code proneness, and implementing automatic code repair using LLMs. 😃
+My research focuses on enhancing the software maintenance life cycle through reducing code clones, predicting code change proneness, and implementing automatic code repair using LLMs. 😃

 My prior role as a Software Engineer, QA at Therap BD Ltd 🏗️, equipped me with a diverse skill set, including various testing methodologies and the development of automated test scripts to optimize quality assurance workflows.